slefeu/slefeu/README.md

 Second year student at Epitech Bordeaux
 ---------------------------------------

 💼 I am currently in my second year of training for the Title of Expert in Information Technology.
-During my formation, I was able to acquire solid knowledges in C and C++ as well as some notions in Python and Flutter. 👾 On the side, I am expand my knowledge of the Unity game engine, where I mainly do Level Design in 3D and 2D, while learning C#.
-I also make mobile apps with Flutter and Dart. 📚 Along my studies, I also take part in the supervision of educational activities of our first and second year students.
+During my formation, I was able to acquire solid knowledges in C and C++ as well as some notions in Python and Flutter.

+👾 On the side, I am expandING my knowledge of the Unity game engine, where I mainly do Level Design in 3D and 2D, while learning C#.
+I also make mobile apps with Flutter and Dart.

+📚 Along my studies, I also take part in the supervision of educational activities of our first and second year students.
 This involves monitoring their projects and morale.

 *   🌍  I'm based in Bordeaux
 *   ✉️  You can contact me at [solene.lefeu@epitech.eu](mailto:solene.lefeu@epitech.eu)